-Located in the heart of a prolific gold belt in the Silver Star Mining District, the Madison Mine Project is 38 kilometres southeast of Butte, Montana, the location of the world renowned Butte copper mine.
-The property covers 450 acres with extensive underground development and facilities.
-It is a gold copper skarn deposit associated with a deeper copper gold porphyry deposit, which consists of six federal patented lode claims and 35 under-explored, unpatented mineral claims.
-In addition, the project has a 192-acre ranch, together with permits, rights, interests, mining equipment, buildings and fixtures and an exploration database that includes 101 drill holes, multi-element and gold assays from rock-chip sampling and bulk sampling, and detailed geologic mapping.
+Located in the heart of the Butte-Anaconda mining region of Montana, USA, Broadway’s Madison project is 38 kilometres southeast of Butte, Montana, the location of the world-renowned Butte copper mine.
+The property covers 1,871 acres with extensive underground development and facilities.
+It is a gold-copper skarn deposit associated, which consists of six federal patented lode claims and 76 under-explored, unpatented mineral claims.
+In addition, the project has a 192-acre ranch, together with permits, rights, interests, mining equipment, buildings and fixtures and an exploration database that includes 105 drill holes, multi-element and gold assays from rock-chip sampling and bulk sampling, and detailed geologic mapping.

-The Madison Mine also hosts the Broadway Gold Mine, where historic production from the 1880s to the 1950s yielded an estimated 450,000 tons averaging 0.32 ounces per ton (oz/t) gold from 6,000 feet of underground workings to a vertical depth of 750 feet.
+The Madison project also hosts the Broadway Gold Mine, where historic production from the 1880s to the 1950s yielded an estimated 144,000 ounces of gold from 6,000 feet of underground workings to a vertical depth of 750 feet.

 Gold and Copper Shipments 2008 to 2013